devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 authorUrl: https://github.com/joshspicer
 ---

 Last November I wrote about the basics around [authoring a Dev Container Feature](/guide/author-a-feature).
 Since then, [hundreds](https://containers.dev/features) of Features have been written by the community.
 The flexibility of Features has enabled a wide variety of use cases, from installing a single tool to configuring a full development environment.
-To that effect, many different patterns for Feature authorship have emerge and the core team has learned a lot about what works well and what doesn't.
+To that effect, many different patterns for Feature authorship have emerged, and the core team has learned a lot about what works well and what doesn't.

 ## Utilize the `test` command

 Bundled with the `devcontainer` cli is the `devcontainer features test` command.
 This command is designed to help Feature authors test their Feature in a variety of scenarios.
 It is highly recommended that Feature authors use this command to test their Feature before publishing.
-Some docuemntation on the `test` command can be found [here](https://github.com/devcontainers/cli/blob/main/docs/features/test.md), and an example can be found in the [feature-starter template repo](https://github.com/devcontainers/feature-starter).
+Some docuemntation on the `test` command can be found [here](https://github.com/devcontainers/cli/blob/main/docs/features/test.md), and an example can be found in the [Feature quick start repo](https://github.com/devcontainers/feature-starter).

 ## Feature idempotency

 The most useful Features are idempotent.
 This means that if a Feature is installed multiple times with different options (something that will become more common with [Feature Dependencies](https://github.com/devcontainers/spec/blob/main/proposals/feature-dependencies.md)), the Feature should be able to handle this gracefully.
 This could mean a couple things:

 > There is an open spec proposal for installing the same Feature twice in a given `devcontainer.json`: https://github.com/devcontainers/spec/issues/44.
 While the syntax to do so in a given `devcontainer.json` is not yet defined, Feature dependencies will effectively allow for this.

 For Features that install a versioned tool (eg: version x of `go` and version y of `ruby` ), a robust Feature should be able to install multiple versions of the tool.
 If your tool has a version manager (java's `SDKMAN`, ruby's `rvm`) it is usually as simple as installing the version manager and then running a command to install the desired version of that tool.